sahilrajput03/sahilrajput03/vim.md

 ```
 <space><space> to switch from current buffer to last buffer and vice versa.
 :Rg <text> to search for text in all the files under current working directory(get cwd via ```:pwd``` command in vim).

+:r fileName
+# Inserts the content of the file to current line.

+:r! command
+# Inserts the output of the command to the current line.

 ```